 1 cup of raisins

-4 tbsp of brewer’s yeast (NOT GLUTEN FREE – skip if you cannot tolerate gluten)
+4 tbsp of brewer’s yeast (NOT ALL Brewer’s Yeast is GLUTEN FREE – the brand linked is!)

 9 fenugreek capsules (empty capsules and throw away casings)